synesthesia/site2019/content/note/2020/2020-09-10-notes-on-the-agility-gap/index.md

 The growth of new technologies and new levels of has led to new organisational capabilities.
 With these new capabilities has come greater levels of complexity and inter-dependence, which in turn lead to unpredicted and unpredictable areas of brittleness / lack of resilience.

 Combine these factors with an increasingly complex world and there can be unpredicted failures and outages.
-Examples include the impact of ransomware such a Wannacry.
+Examples include the impact of ransomware such as Wannacry.

 Coins phrase _strategic agility gap_ to describe the difference at which an organisation adapts / can adapt to change and the rise of new and unexpected challenges at larger scale.